 The National Puzzlers' League hosts an annual convention in July of each year.
 The convention is in a different city each year, with cities selected two years in advance.
 Visit the convention site for the latest information.
 If you're new to the NPL, a convention can be a great “crash course” to the League.

 The NPL has about 700 members throughout the US, with a few overseas.
 Membership includes many of the top names in the puzzling world.
-Members of the NPL use noms (short for noms de plume) instead of names.
-You can read about some of our members on our members nom pages.

 Existing members: Click here to renew your membership or get information on how to mail in a check.